 Dr. Parker is a well-known rhinoplasty surgeon in New Jersey, and he and his dedicated team routinely adopt new technologies to help patients get the results they want while minimizing rhinoplasty downtime.
 We even have a Rapid Recovery Program to help you experience swift and smooth post-op healing.

 We love to answer questions and have imaging software so you can preview your new nose as well as consider related options such as chin enhancement.
-Our Paramus plastic surgery office serves Ridgewood and Hackensack, NJ, and beyond, so contact us online to request a free consultation or call us at (201) 967-1212 to schedule an appointment.
+Our Paramus plastic surgery office serves Ridgewood and Hackensack, NJ, and beyond, so contact us online to request a personal consultation or call us at (201) 967-1212 to schedule an appointment.
 We’ll help you understand all of your options.